siesta-project/aiida_siesta_plugin/aiida_siesta/docs/workflows/basis_opt.rst

 This workchain manages entirely the optimization of the basis sets for a SIESTA calculation.
-It first run calculations with different basis sizes (using the "PAO-BasisSize" option of SIESTA) and gets the size that gives minimum basis enthalpy.
+It first run calculations with different basis sizes (using the "PAO-BasisSize" option of SIESTA) and gets the size that gives minimum of the monitored quantity (e.g. basis enthalpy).

 NOTE: This does not include yet the possibility to test different basis sizes for different species.

+It then allow to add extra orbitals to the calculation manually and see if this leads to a further decrease in the monitored quantity.

-It then automatically sets up a **SimplexBasisOptimization** where the radii of all orbitals are considered variables.
+Then automatically sets up a **SimplexBasisOptimization** according to an optimization schema defined by the user.
-The first zetas are allowed between 3 and 12 Bohrs, the subsequent zetas are defined as ratios of the first zetas and the ratio varies between 0.2 to 0.9.

 Inputs
 *******

-All the inputs of **SimplexBasisOptimization** are inputs of this workchain except the **simplex.variables_dict** and the **siesta_base.basis**.
+All the inputs of **SimplexBasisOptimization** are inputs of this workchain except the **simplex.variables_dict**.
+Please note that whathever is specified in **siesta_base.basis** will be copied in every calculation.
+So we prevwnt in this keyword to set the basis bloch or the basis sizes since the alghoritm will take care of it.
+In **siesta_base.basis** can put keywords like the "pao-non-perturbative-polarization-schema" or choices on the pseudopotential grid.

 Few more inputs are allowed:

 * **basis_sizes** class :py:class:`List <aiida.orm.List>` *Optional*